htmercury/coin_match_api/README.md

 ## Deployment

-This app will be deployed from github using EC2 and the Amazon Web Server.
-We will not be using heroku for our deployment.
+This app will be deployed using AWS beanstalk and docker.
+TBD

 ## Built With